Getting dressed each day means so much decision making.

 Leave the complicated pieces to the dedicated fashionistas.

-Trying to hard with a look is the easiest way to get it all very wrong.
+Trying too hard with fashion is the easiest way to get it all wrong.
 Stay calm and classic and leave the frou-frou to others.
-Simple is not dull or boring, especially when worn with a killer pair of shoes and divine handbag.
+Simple is not dull or boring, especially when worn with a killer pair of shoes and a favourite handbag.